 The titillation around the cupping table was something to behold as each person grabbed a spoon and jostled for their first taste.
 The brief silence was shattered by an exclamation of “GINGER!” from one of our cuppers.

 So, coffee from Wokha.
 These micro-lots are divided between the central and the western parts of the country, ranging in altitude from 1800m to 3350m above sea level.
 The specific coffee we are discussing comes from a single estate in the region of Wokha.
-Wokha is known as ‘the Land of Plenty’, thanks to it’s more than 75% natural virgin forest, rich mineral resources, soil fertility, copious flora and fauna and average 1940mm annual rainfall.
+Wokha is known as 'the Land of Plenty', thanks to it’s more than 75% natural virgin forest, rich mineral resources, soil fertility, copious flora and fauna and average 1940mm annual rainfall.
 The two varieties present on the farms are S795 and Kent (a hybrid of typica that is known to be resistant to rust and flourish in the specific micro climate (humid subtropical of Wokha).
 50 different Arabica varieties were tested and these were the winners.
-Surprisingly, the land that is used for the coffee farms is virgin forest.
+Surprisingly, the land that is used for the coffee farms is a virgin forest.

 Harvesting is done by hand which allows for individual picker discretion to ensure the coffee cherry is at its optimum ripeness.
-This in turn ensures a more flavourful coffee.
+This, in turn, ensures a more flavourful coffee.
 Less than 500 of these trees were honey dried and then put through a huller where they are peeled and polished.
 The bigger farms deliver their harvest with parchment which is also peeled, polished and graded.
 The coffee has been hand sorted (although new equipment has been bought to help the sorting after the parchment is received).

 A second bite at the cherry...